Notice: this post is from June 2019, Apple Pay Octopus launched June 2 2020, latest service launch details here

 Apple Maps Transit Integration

 Earlier Apple Pay Octopus reports mentioned Hong Kong Apple Maps Transit launching at the same time.
-Sources confirmed that Apple Maps Hong Kong transit directions were ready to roll a long time ago but have been held back for a simultaneous release with Apple Pay Octopus.
+Sources said that Apple Maps Hong Kong transit directions were ready to roll some time ago but was held back for a simultaneous release with Apple Pay Octopus.
 It makes sense for Apple to offer both services as an integrated whole as they did for the Apple Pay Suica launch.
-If the Japan launch is anything to go by, confirmation won’t come until very late in the beta test cycle, if at all, Transit will simply appear.

 Hong Kong iPhone X users need to be aware of the iPhone X NFC hardware problem found on early production devices that causes endless issues with Apple Pay Express Transit.
 Apple has quietly provided replacement Revision B iPhone X devices for users who experience Express Transit gate errors in Japan and China.
 Hopefully Apple will offer the same courtesy to Hong Kong iPhone X users who encounter the issue.